Time management techniques and systems

 Where possible reject and avoid these tasks immediately, informing and managing people's expectations and sensitivities accordingly; explain why you cannot do these tasks and help the originator find another way of achieving what they need, which might involve delegation to another person, or re-shaping the demand to be more strategic, with a more sustainable solution.

-These activities are not tasks, they are habitual comforters which provide a refuge from the effort of discipline and proactivity.
-These activities affirm the same 'comfort-seeking' tendencies in other people; a group or whole department all doing a lot of this quadrant 4 activity creates a non-productive and ineffective organizational culture.
+These activities are not tasks, they are habitual comforters that provide a refuge from the effort of discipline and proactivity.
+These activities affirm the same 'comfort-seeking' tendencies in other people; a group or whole department all doing a lot of this quadrant 4 activity creates a non-productive and ineffective organiaational culture.

 Be absolutely firm in dealing with time allocated for meetings, paperwork, telephone, and visitors.
 When you keep your time log you will see how much time is wasted.
 Take control.
 If you keep a weekly activity schedule you will be able to control the time allocated for your tasks.

 Review your work environment, layout, IT equipment, etc, and set it up for efficiency.
-Tidy up your work-space and keep all paperwork filed away unless you're working on it.
-Keep a clean desk and well-organized systems, but don't be obsessive, or spend all week adjusting the settings of your screen-saver.
+Tidy up your workspace and keep all paperwork filed away unless you're working on it.
+Keep a clean desk and well-organised systems, but don't be obsessive, or spend all week adjusting the settings of your screen-saver.

 If you can't stop interruptions then go elsewhere when you need time alone.
 Fight for your right to work uninterrupted when you need to.

 Sharpen up your decision-making.
 If you can't decide, then decide how to, (eg consult, get more information, delegate, etc), but don't just let it sit there.
-Remember 'JFDI' (see the acronyms archive).
+Remember 'JFDI'.

 Learn to say 'No', politely, and constructively.
 Don't make a rod for your own back.
 Be careful about accepting sideways delegation by your peers to you.
 If you find it difficult to say 'No' you'll find it easier by using business reasons to justify your position, eg., "I understand this is urgent for you, but I have other priorities which I must deal with first for the good of the business - I'd rather agree a realistic deadline with you than one which I can't meet."
 And show people your schedule, which justifies and proves how you prioritise and manage your time.